Bombay-Kitchen/UserMicroservice/README.md

 ## How to Contribute

-Contributions to CampusConnect are highly encouraged!
+Contributions to Bombay Kitchen are highly encouraged!
 If you have ideas for improvements, features, or bug fixes, please don't hesitate to get involved.

-🌟 Please star the repository if you find CampusConnect helpful!
+🌟 Please star the repository if you find Bombay Kitchen helpful!

-Thank you for being a part of the CampusConnect community! 😊
+Thank you for being a part of the Bombay Kitchen community! 😊

 ---

-Feel free to reach out if you have any suggestions or questions in CampusConnect Project Chat.
+Feel free to reach out if you have any suggestions or questions in Bombay Kitchen Project Chat.
 We're committed to enhancing your User experience.
 Happy connecting on Bombay-Kitchen ! 😄📚🎉